ainabjerke/communityScienceMuseum/README.md

 URL: https://peaceful-ramanujan-e3f357.netlify.app/index.html

 You can now play around on the website.
-Viewing blog posts and searching for a specific posts.
+Viewing information about the museum, view new special event section, a seperate information page for kids, teachers and reserchers.
+Exhibition page, page with more information before you visit the museum, book a guided tour and a support the museum site.

 ### How to start the project locally